-Okera Catalog is a set of distributed services that coordinate, for example, storing dataset definitions, access policies, and other metadata.
-The Catalog services are intended to be shared across multiple teams, consolidating effort and standardizing the way data infrastructure is understood across the enterprise.
+The Okera Metadata Services are a set of distributed services that coordinate, for example, storing dataset definitions, access policies, and other metadata.
+They are intended to be shared across multiple teams and across Okera clusters, consolidating effort and standardizing the way data infrastructure is understood across the enterprise.

-Using Okera Catalog, data owners or stewards publish access policies and datasets.
+Using Okera Metadata Services, data owners or stewards publish access policies and datasets.
 They also audit access to data they want to share with specific roles or teams, such as for analytics or building new applications and data pipelines.
-Meanwhile, data analysts or scientists use the Catalog to discover and understand datasets.
-The Catalog enables these end users to request access to data as needed.
+Meanwhile, data analysts or scientists use the Metadata Services to discover and understand datasets.
+The Metadata Services enable these end users to request access to data as needed.

-For more about Okera Catalog, see the Okera Catalog Overview.
+For more about Okera Metadata Services, see the Okera Metadata Services Overview.

-Okera Data Access Service (ODAS) enables analytics tools and other custom or third-party applications to interact with data governed by the Okera platform.
-ODAS provisions data to third-party tools with schema, fine-grained security, and data transformations applied.
+Okera cluster component services enable analytics tools and other custom or third-party applications to interact with data governed by the Okera platform.
+Okera provisions data to third-party tools with schema, fine-grained security, and data transformations applied.
 The platform facilitates abstraction in the familiar forms of tables or files in formats the user may request.
 Different retrieval, streaming, and analytics tools like Spark, Python, SQL engines, Notebooks, and business intelligence tools like Tableau, Excel, and so forth work seamlessly and transparently to the end-user.

-Multiple instances of ODAS can run in a single environment.
+Multiple instances of Okera can run in a single environment.
 Some may be ephemeral, others persistent.
-Some may be running as independent services whereas others may be co-located with the analytics framework.
+Some may be running as independent services whereas others may be collocated with the analytics framework.
 The deployment model depends on the performance and isolation requirements.

-For more about ODAS, see the ODAS Overview.
+For more about Okera cluster components, see the Cluster Component Overview.

-The Okera Portal is a web-based user interface that can be used to discover datasets in the catalog, browse dataset content, inspect user and group permissions, as well as issue SQL commands.
-See the Okera Portal documentation for more details.
+The Okera web UI is a web-based user interface that can be used to discover datasets provided by the Metadata Services, browse dataset content, inspect user and group permissions, as well as issue SQL commands.
+See the Okera UI Basics documentation for more details.